Harwich, Essex, United Kingdom

 **NOTES FROM YOUR GUIDE**

-Please arrive in good time to dress, pack kayaks and enjoy a safety briefing before launching.
+Please arrive ONE HOUR before launch to dress, pack kayaks, and enjoy a safety briefing before launching.
 If the weather conditions restrict us so that we don't make it to the seal colony, we will land and fire up the stove to make hot drinks.
-Guests are invited to bring travel mugs/cups and a favorite drink e.g. powdered hot chocolate/coffee or tea (and milk if you need it!) and we will get a brew on!
+Guests are invited to bring travel mugs/cups and a favourite drink e.g. powdered hot chocolate/coffee or tea (and milk if you need it!) and we will get a brew on!
 Guests are also welcome to bring flasks of a hot drink or soup etc. to take with them.
 Ensure you have enough snacks, packed lunch, and fluids as well as adequate sun protection to suit your needs.

 This trip covers a distance of approximately seven (7) to nine (9) nautical miles so please be prepared to paddle and keep up.
 The pace is reasonable for 'beginner paddlers' & more than achievable.
 Each guest is responsible for their own progress, warmth and energy levels (Guides cannot do it for you) so PLEASE be prepared to paddle hard when required.
 This is a wild seal colony and we have to cover some distance to get to them.